milosz08/milosz08/README.md

 My primary area of interests is **multimedia processing**, with a specific focus on:

-- digital image processing including medical imaging, wavelet algorithms and computer vision,
+- digital signal processing including medical imaging, wavelet algorithms and computer vision,
 - designing scalable audio, video or others real-time transmission systems for distributed network environments,
 - implementing secure archiving and transfer protocols for multimedia using advanced encryption techniques.